YuliangXiu/ECON/README.md

 <br/>

-ECON is designed for **"Human digitization from a color image"**, which combines the best properties of implicit and explicit representations, to infer high-fidelity 3D clothed humans from in-the-wild images, even with **loose clothing** or in **challenging poses**.
-ECON also supports batch reconstruction from **multi-person** photos.
+ECON is designed for "Human digitization from a color image", which combines the best properties of implicit and explicit representations, to infer high-fidelity 3D clothed humans from in-the-wild images, even with **loose clothing** or in **challenging poses**.
+ECON also supports **multi-person reconstruction** and **SMPL-X based animation**.
 <br/>
 <br/>